 1. Provide Ample Payment Options

-Payment is the most important thing to think about with a Shopify dropshipping store because you want to get paid, right?
+A payment gateway is the most important thing to think about with a Shopify store because you want to get paid, right?

 There is a right and wrong way to do things.
 You want to provide enough payment options, so you don’t drive away customers, but you also want to keep things simple and streamlined.